christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 They considered a no-pooling model: regression coefficients for each streamflow series are modeled independently Full-pooling model: streamflow consequences have the same regression coefficient for a specific tree ring series

+## 16 May
+### Regression and other Stories
+3 challenges of statistics:
+1. Generalizing from sample to population: problem associated with survey sampling but actually asrises in nearly every application of statistical inference
+2. Generalizing from treatment to control group: problem associated with causal inference which is implicitly or explicitly part of the interpretation of most regressions we've seen
+3. Generalizing from observed measuremenbts to the underlying constructs of interest, as most of the time out data do not record exactly what we would ideally like to study

+Regression models: mathematical models for predicting an outcome variable from a set of predictors.
+### Regression and other Stories Chapter 4
+Statistical inference is a set of operations on data that yield estimates and uncertainty statements about predictions and parameters of some underlying process or population.
+It is used to learn from incomplete or imperfect data.
+There are 3 paradigms for thinking of the role of inference:

+1. Sampling model: we want to know the mean and standard deviation of women in the US.
+For that we must use a subset of that population.
+2. Measurement error model: learning aspects of some underlying pattern or law (e.g. a and b in the mode yi=a+bx), but the data are measured with error (yi = a+bxi+Ei).
+Measurement error need not to be additive: multiplicative models can make sense for positive datga and discrewte distributions are needed formodeling discrete data.
+3. Model error referes to the inevitable imperfections of the models that we apply to real data.

+Sampling distriution: set of possible datasets that could have been observated if the data collection process had been re-done along with the probabilities of these possible values.
+- Determined by the data collection process or the model used to represent that process.
+- In general, it will not be known as it depends on aspects of the population, not merely on the observed data.

+Parameters: unknown numbers that determine a statistical model.
+E.g. yi=a+bxi+Ei, in which Ei are normally distributed with mean 0 and standard deviation σ
+- Parameters a and b are cofficients
+- σ is called a scale or variance parameter.

+We can think of parameters as that they can be used to simulate new (hypothetical) data from the model.

+Estimand or quantity of interest: some summary of parameters or data that someone wants to estimate.

+Standard error: estimated standard deviation of an estimate and can give us a sense of our uncertainty about the quantity of interest.
+In the book, they summarize uncertainty using simulation and give the term " standard error" to cover any measure of uncertainty that is comparable to the posterior standard deviation.
+ - It gets smaller as sample size gets larger.
+Confidence interval: large values of a parameter or quantity of interest that are roughly consistent with the data, given the assumed sampling distribution.
+- If the model is correct, in repeated application, 50 and 95% CI will include the true value 50 and 95% of the time.